apocalyptech/bl3-cli-saveedit/README.md

 - [FromDarkHell's Profile Editor](https://github.com/FromDarkHell/BL3ProfileEditor) -
   Written in C#, has EXE downloads for ease of use on Windows.
 - [sandsmark's borderlands3-save-editor](https://github.com/sandsmark/borderlands3-save-editor) -
   Written in C++ with Qt for GUI.
 Is still in development.
+Native downloads for Windows, but should compile fine on other platforms.

 # Changelog